Jan-Krzysztof Duda: 2021–2023

 At the 2021 European Team Chess Championship, he won bronze medal with the Polish team, which also included Radosław Wojtaszek, Kacper Piorun, Wojciech Moranda and Paweł Teclaf.
 In July–August 2021, Duda competed in the Chess World Cup 2021.
 In round five, Duda defeated the Russian GM Alexander Grischuk in the rapid tiebreaker after drawing the classical games.
 He then knocked out Vidit Gujrathi in the quarterfinals and eliminated the World Chess Champion Magnus Carlsen in the tiebreaker of the semifinals to qualify for the 2022 Candidates Tournament.
 He went on to win the Chess World Cup by beating former World Cup winner Sergey Karjakin in the finals with a score of 1.5-0.5.

 In December, he won the European Blitz Chess Championship held in Katowice, Poland.
 At the 2021 World Rapid Chess Championship held at the National Stadium in Warsaw, Poland, he finished fifth while at the jointly-held 2021 World Blitz Chess Championship he finished second behind only Maxime Vachier-Lagrave.
 From the perspective of the sum of the scores of these two championships in the same event, he was the player with the highest score: 24 points.

 In April 2022, Duda won the Oslo Esports Cup ahead of Magnus Carlsen, Anish Giri, and Shakhriyar Mamedyarov.

 In May 2022, he won the Superbet Rapid & Blitz tournament (hosted in Warsaw as part of the 2022 Grand Chess Tour) with a convincing four-point lead ahead of Levon Aronian and Viswanathan Anand.

 In July 2022, he finished in the seventh place at the Candidates Tournament 2022.

 In October, he won the Aimchess Rapid, his second win of the year as part of Champions Chess Tour, ahead of Shakhriyar Mamedyarov.

 In 2023, he reached the fifth round at the 2023 Chess World Cup where he lost to Fabiano Caruana.

 In 2024, he was part of Gukesh Dommaraju's team for the World Chess Championship 2024.

 2025

 In Superbet Rapid & Blitz Poland, he was tied 7th scoring 17 points.

 Political views

 In December 2023, Duda participated at the World Rapid Chess Championship in Samarkand, Uzbekistan.
 He caused controversy at the event for refusing to shake hands with Russian chess grandmaster Denis Khismatullin before their game in round one.
 The decision was motivated by his opposition to Khismatullin's vocal support of the Russian invasion of Ukraine.
 Duda risked disqualification because refusing a handshake in chess can be interpreted as an insult; however, Khismatullin did not file any official complaint and further released a statement in which he wrote that he respected Duda's right to his opinion.

 Personal life

 Duda graduated from the University School of Physical Education in Kraków in 2020.
 He enjoys listening to Beethoven, Mozart, and Queen.
+Duda plays Age of Empires II: Definitive Edition.